What are ACH Payments?

-Automated clearing house payments or ACH payments are an electronic funds transfer sent from one bank account to another and are either a credit or a debit.
-ACH payments are also referred to as direct payments.
+An automated clearing house payment or ACH payment for short, is a form of electronic funds transfer sent from one bank account to another and can be either a credit or a debit.
+ACH payments are also US-based bank-to-bank transfers that are aggregated and processed in batches through the Automated Clearing House network, run by NACHA.
+ACH payments can be referred to as direct payments.

 - The name of the financial institution receiving the funds (bank or credit union)